denis-beurive/git/README.md

     git config --global core.editor "/usr/bin/subl -n -w"

 > Source: [Git Tips #2 - Change editor for interactive Git rebase](https://www.kevinkuszyk.com/2016/03/08/git-tips-2-change-editor-for-interactive-git-rebase/)

+## Test if a local repository is up to data

+    git fetch --dry-run

+> Git "fetch" Downloads commits, objects and refs from another repository.
+It fetches branches and tags from one or more repositories.

 ## Change commits messages